-I'm Kevin, the owner of BioPest Elimination and a second generation Henderson native.
-I have lived my entire life in the Henderson/Las Vegas area and have seen its tremendous growth over the past several years.
+I'm Kevin, the owner of BioPest Elimination.
+I have lived my entire life in the Henderson/Las Vegas area and have seen its tremendous during my lifetime.
 I'm proud to call this city my home, and I love helping others that live in this amazing town.

-My interest in pest control began at the age of 18 when I started working for the nursery department of a major home improvement store.
+My interest in pest control began at the age of 18 when I started working for a major home improvement store.
 I loved helping customers determine what was causing damage to their landscape, and working with them to find a solution.

-During my years in pest control, I have worked for one of the largest commercial companies in the country, as well as a family owned business that was more focused on residential customers.
+During my years in this business, I have worked for one of the largest commercial pest control companies in the country, as well as a family owned business that was more focused on residential customers.
 If you want a company that is familiar with this city and its pests, you've found it.
-Let me use my experience to help keep your home pest free.
+Let us use our experience to give you the pest-free home you deserve.

 Roof rats are the most common rat in the Las Vegas Valley.
 The Norway rat is also here, but not quite as many.
 Rats are omnivores which means they will eat anything they can find.
 Roof rats usually prefer to stay up high in trees or, you guessed it, nesting on roofs.
 They can also make their way into the attic and start causing real problems for the homeowner.
 This one was caught in a customer's garage along with several others.
 After a thorough search of the premises, it was discovered that they were entering the garage through a crack in the concrete underneath the vent leading to the outside.
 Once the point of entry was repaired and the rats eliminated, the customer has had no additional instances.